raflyamtiar/flask-ml-stress/README.md

 **⚠️ CASCADE DELETE Behavior:**

+**1. Session → Related Data (when deleting a session):**

 - When a `measurement_session` is deleted, ALL related data is automatically removed:
   - All `stress_history` records with matching `session_id`
   - All `sensor_readings` records with matching `session_id`
 - This prevents orphaned data and maintains referential integrity
 - Implemented at application level (SQLAlchemy ORM) for SQLite compatibility

+**2. Stress History → Session (when deleting stress history):**

+- When a `stress_history` record is deleted, its associated `measurement_session` is also deleted
+- This cascade will then trigger cascade #1 above, removing all related data for that session
+- **Warning:** Deleting one stress history record will delete the entire session and all its data
+- Use with caution!

 ### Table: `measurement_sessions`